pjotrp/once-only/README.md

   once-only --pbs '-k oe' bowtie -t e_coli reads/e_coli_1000.fq e_coli.map
 ```

-The PBS job will be named and identified according to the Hash value.
+The PBS job will be named and identified according to the checksum value.
+This
-This can be used to query PBS and clean up based on queued jobs.
+can be used to query PBS and clean up based on queued jobs.

 The file once-only writes contains a list of the input files with
-their MD5 finger print values.
+their individual checksum values.
 E.g. on

 ```sh
 ./bin/once-only -v ../bioruby-table/bin/bio-table ../bioruby-table/test/data/input/table1.csv